 The Directors are of the opinion that the framework assures appropriateness of remuneration and fairness for the Company.
 The total remuneration for Executive Directors for the year ended 31st March 2024 is Rs.
 51.4 Mn (31.03.2023 - Rs.
-39.4 Mn), which includes the value of perquisites granted as part of terms of service and is formally approved.
-The total remuneration of Non-Executive Directors for the year ended 31.03.2024 is Rs.
-6.5 Mn (2022/23 - Rs.
-5.4 Mn) determined according to scales of payment decided upon by the Board previously.
-The Board is satisfied that the payment of remuneration is fair to the Company.
+39.4 Mn), which includes the value is fair to the Company.